hoghmrtsyanartur/HallC_NPS/README.md

 <p align="center">
  <img src="https://raw.githubusercontent.com/petrstepanov/HallC_NPS/master/glass_prototype/resources/Screenshot%20from%202020-12-21%2020-45-41.png" alt="Visualization Image of the Energy Deposition in the Crystals and PMT assembly" />
- Visualization Image of the Energy Deposition in the Crystals and PMT assembly is automatically saved in `./output` folder.
+ <i>Visualization Image of the Energy Deposition in the Crystals and PMT assembly is automatically saved in `./output` folder</i>.
 </p>

 ### Analysis of the Output Files